Creating OKRs And Submitting Them For Review

 To set an OKR as private, open the OKR in the OKR page and click on the “Public” drop down just under the OKR title at the top of the page and select Private.

-Setting the confidence level for an OKR
+Setting the progress for an OKR

 A key result is a measurable statement, which defines an OKR’s successful outcome.
 For instance, an OKR entitled “Reduce team expenditure” might have the following key results: